How Much Compensation Could I Claim If My Child Is Injured In A School Accident?

 - Travelling Expenses.

-Should you need to travel to and from medical appointments while your child is receiving treatment, then fuel cost might be claimable.
+Should you need to travel to and from medical appointments while your child receives treatment, then fuel cost might be claimable.
 Also, you could include car parking costs in this part of the claim.

 - Home Adaptations.